Al Rashad II

 As a result of this support, Al Rashad and its local security partners have rehabilitated 31 miles of streetlighting, installed 122 traffic lights and held more than 50 community dialogue sessions on security needs between local leaders and the police.
 Al Rashad has also trained more than 8,000 police officers in Northeast Syria on community policing topics, including human rights and respect for minorities.

+Beginning in 2021, Al Rashad II will build upon this momentum, continuing to bolster security initiatives stemming from local stakeholders’ needs.
 The program is funded by the U.S. Department of State’s Bureau of Near Eastern Affairs and the German Federal Foreign Office and implemented by Creative Associates International.